-Chesneys DEFRA exempt appliance are listed on page 20 these stoves can be used in Smoke Control Zones only when the SmokeTab is removed and installed in accordance with the current Building Regulations.
+Chesneys DEFRA exempt appliance are listed on page 21.
+These stoves can be used in Smoke Control Zones only when the stove is put into smoke control mode and installed in accordance with the current Building Regulations.
 The complete list is available at: http://smokecontrol.defra.gov.uk/